ragurney/hue-config/README.md

 # hue-config

-`hue-config` is a collection of scripts which define custom animations for your Hue lights via Alexa Smart Home 'devices'.
+`hue-config` allows the creation of custom scripts to control your Hue lights.
+You can then add these to the Alexa skill as custom 'devices' (see [Sunrise](./animations/sunrise/README.md) as an example).
+All hosted on AWS as lambda functions, defined and deployed using AWS SAM.

 ## Supported Animations